NCGRP/vb/README.txt

 Requirements (in path):
 1) blastn (part of BLAST+ package)

-Usage: ./vb.sh -fra -b blastdb -q queryseq -c fasta where, blastdb = path to blast db from the flashed read archive queryseq = path to fasta formatted query sequence fasta = path to sorted fasta file from the flashed read archive
+Usage: ./vb.sh -fra -b blastdb -q queryseq -c fasta [-o outfol] where, blastdb = path to blast db from the flashed read archive queryseq = path to fasta formatted query sequence fasta = path to sorted fasta file from the flashed read archive outfol = path to output folder

 Notes: